Table of Contents

 General Guidelines

-• 2 to 4 Hours: After this period, the viability of the probiotics begins to decline.
-While they may still contain some live bacteria, the potency may be diminished.
+- 2 to 4 Hours: After this window, viability begins to decline.
+While some live bacteria remain, the potency may be diminished.

-• 4 to 24 Hours: Probiotics left out for more than four hours are at risk of significant loss of viability.
-If the temperature is above room temperature, the risk increases.
+- 4 to 24 Hours: Probiotics left out for more than 4 hours are at risk of significant loss.
+This risk increases if the ambient temperature is warm.

-• More than 24 Hours: It is generally recommended to discard any probiotics left out for over 24 hours, especially if they were exposed to warm conditions.
-The bacteria may no longer be effective, rendering the product useless.
+- More than 24 Hours: It is generally recommended to discard probiotics left out for over 24 hours.
+At this point, the bacteria may no longer be effective.

 Manufacturer Guidelines

-It's important to consult the specific storage instructions provided by the manufacturer.
-Some products are designed with enhanced stability and may tolerate longer periods outside refrigeration.
-At Cymbiotika, we prioritize transparency, so you can easily find the storage requirements for any of our probiotic supplements.
+Always consult the specific storage instructions on your product's packaging.
+Some products are designed with enhanced stability and may tolerate longer periods outside the fridge.
+At Cymbiotika, we provide clear storage requirements for all our probiotic supplements to ensure transparency.

 Factors Affecting Probiotic Viability